James W. Washington Jr.: Life

 He quickly became part of Seattle's then-small art community.
 He showed at the Frederick and Nelson Department Store Gallery with Leo Kenney, studied under Mark Tobey (who appears mostly to have encouraged him rather than taught him anything specific), and, from 1948 to 1961, curated a series of art shows at Seattle's Mount Zion Baptist Church.
 Among the artists who showed there was painter Kenneth Callahan, then a curator at the Seattle Art Museum.
 From the time of his study with Tobey, Washington's work took on characteristics of the Northwest School, sharing characteristics with Tobey's work and that of Morris Graves.

-Other artists Washington met during this period were Fay Chong, Andrew Chinn, Kenjiro Nomura, John Matsudaira, and George Tsutakawa.
+Other artists Washington met during this period were Dudley Pratt, Fay Chong, Andrew Chinn, Kenjiro Nomura, John Matsudaira, and George Tsutakawa.
 He also took University of Washington extension classes with painter Yvonne Twining Humber and printmaker Glen Alps.

 Washington and his wife lived in Seattle's Central District, near the Madison Valley; he maintained a studio in his home.
 From 1950 he was a member of Artists Equity Seattle; he served as its secretary (1950–1960) and later president (1960–1962).

 Washington traveled to Mexico in 1951, where he met muralists Diego Rivera and David Alfaro Siqueiros and where he encountered the soft volcanic stone that would soon drive his work in the direction of sculpture; what little sculpture he had done was in wood.
 His first stone sculpture, Young Boy of Athens was done with a stone he picked up at Teotihuacán on the path between the Pyramid of the Sun and the Pyramid of the Moon.